 Abbreviations: ASM, appendicular skeletal muscle mass; CI, confidence interval; EWGSOP, European Working Group on Sarcopenia in Older People; N/A, not applicable; NR, not reported; OR, odds ratio; PASE, Physical Activity Scale of the Elderly; PEDro, Physiotherapy Evidence Database; ProFANE, Prevention of Falls Network Europe.

-abc-clidicates studies which detected a statistically significant between-group difference.
+a.b.
+This is a statistically significant between-group difference.

-\Event of interest: Occurrence of frailty or sarcopenia.
+Event of interest: Occurrence of frailty or sarcopenia.

 Overview of Included Studies